patrick-llgc/pisguru/README.md

 	mag = np.sqrt(gX ** 2 + gY ** 2)
 	orientation = np.arctan2(gY, gX) * (180 / np.pi) % 180
 	```

 	Note that `gX` and `gY` should be in signed float.
 If we wish to visualize `gX`, we can use `cv2.convertScaleAbs(gX)` to convert signed float to unsigned 8-bit int. [openCV docs](http://docs.opencv.org/2.4/modules/core/doc/operations_on_arrays.html)

+### HOG + Linear SVM object detector
+- HOG + Linear SVM is superior to Haar Cascade (Viola-Jones Detector):
+	- Haar cascades are extremely slow to train, taking days to work on even small datasets.
+	- Haar cascades tend to have an **alarmingly high false-positive rate** (i.e. an object, such as a face, is detected in a location where the object does not exist).
+	- What’s worse than falsely detecting an object in an image?
+Not detecting an object that actually does exist due to sub-optimal parameter choices.
+	- Speaking of parameters: it can be especially challenging to tune, tweak, and dial in the optimal detection parameters; furthermore, the optimal parameters can vary on an image-to-image basis!
+- HOG + Linear SVM entails 6 steps:
+	1. Obtain positive examples by extracting HOG features from ROIs within positive images
+	2. Obtain negative examples by extracting HOG features from negative images
+	3. Train linear SVM.
+	4. Obtain hard negative examples by collecting false positives on negative images
+	5. Train linear SVM using hard negative mining (HNM) to reduce false positive rate.
+	6. Non maximum suppression (NMS) to select only one bounding box in one neighborhood.
+- It should be noted that the above steps could be simplified by obtaining positive AND negative examples from the ROI and other parts of the training positive images, respectively.
+This is implemented in `dlib` library.